 Take your vehicle in for an oil change or other minor service to test out the experience.
-If it suggests expensive additional work, tell it you’d like to get a second opinion.
-Beware if it tries to pressure you to do the work immediately.
+If they suggest expensive additional work, tell them you’d like to get a second opinion.
+Beware if they try to pressure you to do the work immediately.

 Following these steps can help car owners identify a reputable auto repair facility they can turn to with confidence when significant repairs are needed.
 To learn more about AAA’s automotive services, click here.